nikitavoloboev/data/productivity/flow/flow-processes.md

 # Flow processes
 Here are some of my [above described flow processes](./Flow.md) that I try to map for myself.
 Most I keep privately but others I don't mind sharing.
 I also make Anki cards of them so I remember both the cue and the action that should be followed.

+## Sharing files
+- more permanent shares are shared with Dropbox
+- temporary shares with
 ## Releasing workflows with OneUpdater
 - don't forget to update version number and then also commit the workflow so info.plist on GitHub has the latest version